Best Headphones 2015: The best headphones you can buy

 Many cheaper wireless headphones also use lossy wireless tech, which means some information is being lost in the transition from your player to your headphones.
 If you're out for portable Bluetooth headphones, look for the aptX codec.
 It's still not 100 percent lossless, but it offers much better performance than standard Bluetooth.

+The other feature worth thinking about is noise-cancellation.
+This is clever tech that actively gets rid of noise, rather than passively blocking it like a simple closed-back headphone.
 It does this with the help of at least one microphone.
 The mic is used to monitor ambient noise, an inverse wave of which is then piped-out by the headphone, negating the hubbub.